 Welcome to Westside Academy!
-All of us are excited to start the 16-17 school year!
-With the new year in mind, it seemed appropriate to prominently post the uniform guidelines as well as other important things students are expected to do daily.
+With all of the wonderful things happening here, it seemed appropriate to prominently post the uniform guidelines as well as other important things students are expected to do daily.
 Normally you will find these items on the PARENT INFO page.

 Students who meet grade, behavior, and merit requirements are allowed to attend dances, clubs, and events and are eligible to enroll in band at Joe Walker.
 For fast workers there are also online electives that students can enroll in.